Filing for AY 2024-25 is coming soon

 Previously, there have been many instances where the taxpayers assets do not match with the income earned by them.

-So to keep the check on the assets acquired in parlance to the income earned, income tax department has made it mandatory to file schedule AL for the high income earners with gross taxable income more than Rs.50 lakh.
+So to keep the check on the assets acquired in parlance to the income earned, the income tax department has made it mandatory to file schedule AL for high-income earners with gross taxable income of more than Rs.50 lakh.

 Should my gross income be within the limit?